Topological Hochschild homology of the image of j: Filtrations

 \begin{rmk} The filtrations of \Cref{defn:lkofilt} aren't as `fast' as they can possibly be.
 Namely, the spectra in the filtrations only change every multiple of $2p-2$ filtrations.
 Speeding up the filtration doesn't affect very much related to the filtration in any case. \end{rmk}

 \begin{rmk} For $p>2$, it is also possible to use variants of the \textit{Adams} filtration on the various rings of study, as in \cite[Section 4.3]{hahn2022redshift}, which would avoid the use of two filtrations.
-However this doesn't work as well at the prime $2$, since the Adams filtration on is poorly suited to studying $\ko_2$'s $\THH$. \end{rmk}

-The key properties of these filtrations that we use is that the associated graded algebras mod $p$ are easy to describe. \begin{lem} The associated graded algebras of filtered rings defined in \Cref{defn:lkofilt} are $\EE_{\infty}$-$\ZZ$-algebras. \end{lem} \begin{proof} The $0$'th piece of every associated graded algebra is coconnective with $\pi_0 = \ZZ_p$, so the unit map from $\SP^{0,0}$ factors canonically through $\ZZ$, giving it a canonical $\EE_{\infty}$-$\ZZ$-algebra structure. \end{proof}
+However this doesn't work as well at the prime $2$, since the Adams filtration is poorly suited to studying $\ko_2$'s $\THH$. \end{rmk} The key properties of these filtrations that we use is that the associated graded algebras mod $p$ are easy to describe. \begin{lem} The associated graded algebras of filtered rings defined in \Cref{defn:lkofilt} are $\EE_{\infty}$-$\ZZ$-algebras. \end{lem} \begin{proof} The $0$'th piece of every associated graded algebra is coconnective with $\pi_0 = \ZZ_p$, so the unit map from $\SP^{0,0}$ factors canonically through $\ZZ$, giving it a canonical $\EE_{\infty}$-$\ZZ$-algebra structure. \end{proof}